 WANT TO LEARN MORE?

-For more information about the new Ohio State University Extension Mindful Wellness curriculum, contact Stacey Baker, Healthy Relationships program specialist, at baker.782@osu.edu or Patrice Powers-Barker, educator in the Lucas County office of OSU Extension, at powers-barker.1@osu.edu.
+For more information about the new Ohio State University Extension Mindful Wellness curriculum, contact Rae Baker, Healthy Relationships program specialist, at baker.782@osu.edu or Patrice Powers-Barker, educator, in the Lucas County office of OSU Extension, at powers-barker.1@osu.edu.